Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Optimum State Estimation

-Let us now further elaborate on the \ac{APP} logarithmic ratio introduced in \eqref{eq:lambdan_def}.
-First, we provide the following lemma to show that $\lambda_n$ is a sufficient statistic for $X_n$.

-\begin{lemma} Assume $X_0, X_1, \ldots$ to be the random sequence of states generated by a two-state stationary Markov source, and let $Y_0, Y_1, \ldots$ be the state sequence observations.
-Then, $\lambda_n$ is a sufficient statistic for estimating $X_n$ given $Y^n$. \end{lemma} \begin{proof} Leaning on the Fisher-Neyman factorization theorem, it suffices to show that $P(y^n|x_n)$ can be factored as $a(x_n,\lambda_n) \,b(y^n)$, $a(\cdot)$ and $b(\cdot)$ being non-negative functions.
-Following \cite[Lemma 4.7]{RU08}, we observe that
+\revTwo{\begin{lemma} Assume $X_0, X_1, \ldots$ to be the random sequence of states generated by a two-state stationary Markov source, and let $Y_0, Y_1, \ldots$ be the state sequence observations.
+Then, $\lambda_n$ is a sufficient statistic for estimating $X_n$ given $Y^n$. \end{lemma}} \revTwo{\begin{proof} Leaning on the Fisher-Neyman factorization theorem, it suffices to show that $P(y^n|x_n)$ can be written as $a(x_n,\lambda_n) \,b(y^n)$, $a(\cdot)$ and $b(\cdot)$ being non-negative functions.
+Following the approach in \cite[Lemma 4.7]{RU08}, we observe that

 which implies that

 By Bayes' rule, we then have